oneapi-src/oneDNN/doc/programming_model/attributes_post_ops.md

 | f16                              | f16, f32                           | f16                                 | f32, f16

 @note
+  * Though it is called a post-operation type, it does not follow the post-operation convention which implies an application of operation in f32 data type.

   * Currently only supported for 2D 1x1 convolution.

   * Sum or another depthwise post-ops cannot be a part of post-op chain.